-Vitamin C Supplements are the most popular, but people respond differently with dosage - some benefit from 1,000mg for others it takes 2000mg.
-It’s also recommended getting Vitamin C through food.
+Vitamin C Supplements are the most popular, but people respond differently with the dosage - some benefit from 1,000mg for others it takes 2000mg.
+It’s also recommended to get Vitamin C through food.
 The fresher the food the better.
 Organic oranges rather than orange juice or supplements works best.
-But be careful not to over do it on the vitamin C supplements (not dietary vitamin C), because it can lead to an upset stomach, kidney stones or diarreah.
+But be careful not to overdo it on the vitamin C supplements (not dietary vitamin C), because it can lead to an upset stomach, kidney stones or diarrhea.

 My experience: I ate at least one organic navel orange a day.
 I’m not sure how it worked, but I did feel better after eating one.
 As for vitamin D, I take a supplement every day, but I found going outside and getting some fresh air and sun worked wonders too.

 My Experience: I had never heard of garlic for colds.
 I knew it was healthy for you, but that’s about it.
 A friend of mine told me about Allimed.
 She had some and brought me the rest of the bottle she had.
-Let me tell you, this was a game changer.
+Let me tell you, this was a game-changer.
 I swear, the morning after I took Allimed the aches and pains were gone and I had energy and my symptoms were minimal.
-I kept taking until all that were in the bottle were gone.
+I kept taking until all that was in the bottle was gone.
 I think this really was the key to beating this awful cold in just three days.
 I have friends who have been battling the same cold for three and four weeks.

 Steam and/or a Steam Shower: